The Hardest Part of the Channel No One Talks About

 Internally hard.

-And acknowledging that doesn’t weaken the model — it strengthens it.
+And acknowledging that doesn’t weaken the model.
+It strengthens it.

 Because people who know what they’re walking into are far more likely to stay, grow, and contribute to the ecosystem long term.